Best Flexible Garden Hose: Top 5 Picks for Your Yard

 Can you leave a flexible garden hose outside all year?

 It is not recommended to leave most flexible garden hoses outside all year, especially in freezing temperatures.
 Water expands when it freezes, which can cause hoses to burst.
-Additionally, UV exposure can degrade materials over time.
+UV exposure can degrade materials over time.
 Always drain and store your hose indoors or in a protected area during winter.

 What size garden hose is best for water pressure?